StarlingXWeb/starlingx-website/site/index.md

 <home-announcement slot="announcement" button-name="Read the blog post" link="/blog/starlingx-initial-release.html">

-StarlingX—the open source edge computing and IoT cloud platform optimized for low latency and high performance applications—is now available in its first release.
-The project was established in May as a pilot project supported by the OpenStack Foundation (OSF) and builds on code contributed by Wind River and Intel.
+StarlingX Release 2.0 is now available.
+The open source edge computing and IoT cloud platform optimized for low latency and high performance applications is now a container based platfom for hosting OpenStack and other cloud native applications.

 </home-announcement>